‘It’s been an incredible journey’

 “Love Cares” is filled with vignettes, anecdotes and observations, both serious and humorous.
 There also are prayers throughout to inspire as well as console.

-A young man who works out at the same gym as Townes gave a copy to his dad, who also is a caregiver.
+A young man who works out at the same gym as Towne gave a copy to his dad, who also is a caregiver.
 His dad called it the best read ever.

 He has been approached to represent a viewpoint under the auspices of an organization that concerns itself with Alzheimer’s disease.